 Welcome to the blog of my site, Education * Designed.
-This is where I will be posting the thoughts, ideas, and prototypes that I am working on in my role as Director of Life Design for the Krieger School of Arts and Sciences at Johns Hopkins University.
-Over the next weeks and months, my colleagues...
+This is where I will be posting the thoughts, ideas, and prototypes that I am working on in my role as Senior Director of Undergraduate Education at the Life Design Lab at Johns Hopkins University.
+My colleagues and I continue to reimagine the future of...
 Continue Reading →

 Performing a “Premortem” on your Current Life Path